alexis-jacq/image_scaling/README.md

 # Artistic Super Resolution Imaging Algorithms
 ==============================================

-This repo is a library of state-of-the-art fast Super Resolution Imaging.
+This repo is a library of fast Super Resolution Imaging.

 ## Artistic Angle Maps